Frequently Asked Questions

 What do the schedules look like in EdCAP?

 It depends on the demands of your own life.
 Are you working?
-Have medical appointments?
-Have to meet your little brother's school bus?
+Do you have medical appointments?
+Do you have to meet your little brother's school bus?
 We try to create schedules based on student needs and credit requirements.
 Each student is different.
 Classes are available morning and afternoon, with some evening and on-line classes available.
-Students can go part time or full time.
+Students can go part-time or full time.